 Software project managers may have to do any of the following tasks:

-- Planning: This means putting together the blueprint for the entire project from ideation to fruition.
-It will define the scope, allocate necessary resources, propose the timeline, delineate the plan for execution, lay out a communication strategy, and indicate the steps necessary for testing and maintenance.
+- Planning: The software project manager puts together the blueprint for the entire project.
+The project plan will define the scope, necessary resources, timeline, procedure for execution, communication strategy, and steps required for testing and maintenance.

-How to manage a software project successfully?
+How to manage a software project successfully

-- Encouraging organization by being organized
+- Encouraging organization by being organized yourself

-- Streamline productivity through effective delegation
+- Streamlining productivity through effective delegation